bcr/Meadow.Ws2812/README.md

 * As long as T0H and T1H are in specification, you may be able to get away with T0L and T1L exceeding the maximum (provided that this period is less than the minimum for RESET.)
 This is naughty, but potentially helpful.

+Configuring the SPI data rate to 3 MHz, we can generate pulses that are a multiple of 333 ns.
+So when we need to send T0H pulses we use a single one bit in the SPI data stream, and to send T1H pulses we use two one bits, yielding pulse widths of about 333 ns and 666 ns respectively.

+Taking advantage of the cheat above, we have longer T0L and T1L timings partially due to inter-byte SPI delay (one extra 333 ns interval of low) and partially due to data packing optimization (by encoding a single bit of pixel data as four bits of SPI data, the data conversion is simplified.)
+We have not seen any situation where the RESET threshold is exceeded.
+Based on our understanding of the underlying Nuttx SPI implementation, they are not using DMA, but they are keeping the 32 bit FIFO register full, so if there is any condition where the Nuttx SPI write loop is interrupted (chip interrupt for instance), there should not be any data alteration if control returns within 32 * 330 ns.

 ## Current Concerns